PhilipEHausner/python_heideltime/README.md

 This projects implements a Python Wrapper for the temporal tagger [HeidelTime](https://github.com/HeidelTime/heideltime).
 To achieve that, it makes use of the HeidelTime-standalone program.

 ## Installation
 To use Python_HeidelTime, it is necessary to install HeidelTime-standalone first.
 A current download can be found on their [releases page](https://github.com/HeidelTime/heideltime/releases).
 At the point of the development of this project, version 2.2.1 was the most current one.
 Support for newer or older versions is not guaranteed.
-An detailed description of the installation process is found in the [HeidelTime Standalone Manual](https://gate.ac.uk/gate/plugins/Tagger_GATE-Time/doc/HeidelTime-Standalone-Manual.pdf)
+A detailed description of the installation process is found in the [HeidelTime Standalone Manual](https://gate.ac.uk/gate/plugins/Tagger_GATE-Time/doc/HeidelTime-Standalone-Manual.pdf)

 For usage in Python, it is sufficient to specify the installation directory of HeidelTime-standalone in the config_Heideltime.py.
 Please notice that the path to Heideltime-standalone has to specified as a string object.